jeng/CSharpPAIP/Ch2/README.md

 thought about adding another extension method but didn't want to spend the whole project trying to cover warts.

-Another important point is we are even further from the Kleene star notation then the lisp example.
+Another important point, we are even further from the Kleene star notation then the lisp example.
 It is definitely harder to read.

 Second Version